Skip to main content

 The Rhodes flagship store opened in 1954 at Sacramento’s Country Club Centre, marking the brand’s California debut.

-Throughout the late 1950s, Rhodes expanded steadily.
-In 1959, the Rhodes Fresno store opened, anchoring Manchester Center.
-By 1960, Western Department Stores rebranded many of its outlets, including Kahn’s locations, under the Rhodes name, increasing the chain’s presence across the Bay Area.
+In 1960, Western Department Stores rebranded many of its outlets, including Kahn’s locations, under the Rhodes name, increasing the chain’s presence across the Bay Area.

-• 1960: Kahn’s Oakland store at 15th and Broadway officially became Rhodes.
+Kahn’s Oakland at 15th and Broadway and Kahn’s Concord at Park N Shop both became Rhodes.

-• 1960: Rhodes Southgate opened at Southgate Shopping Center in Sacramento.
+That same year, a new Rhodes opened at Southgate Shopping Center in Sacramento.

 Vintage newspaper photo of Rhodes Southgate department store entrance in Sacramento, circa 1960.